 Even though it’s 2018, gender stereotypes haven’t gone away.
 There are always debates on Male Vs Female Leadership.
 When employees are asked to describe an effective leader, most of them imagine a man.
 According to research, such a pattern illustrates gender stereotypes.
 Most people tend to associate leadership qualities with men, and this problem has always been known by social scientists.

-According to statistics, European and American senior-level executives agree that women have more developed skills associated with encouraging and supporting, while men are considered better at decision-making and problem-solving.
-Men are associated with leadership qualities, and many employees think of men as of those who can be in charge.
-Therefore, women often face a dilemma: they can either demonstrate stereotypically masculine behavior and be criticized for not meeting gendered expectations, or agree with the fact that others don’t see them as leaders.
+Therefore, women often face a dilemma, they can either demonstrate stereotypically masculine behavior and be criticized for not meeting gendered expectations, or agree with the fact that others don’t see them as leaders.

 Why Leadership is Affected by Gender Stereotypes

 The first problem is that even women think that men are better leaders.
 According to recent survey, women show a preference for male leaders, however, such a situation is nothing new.

 Even though male leaders are not more competent than their female colleagues, gender bias regarding leadership is demonstrated by both men and women.
 First of all, the patriarchy was a reason why we’ve seen more male leaders throughout history.
 As a result, even female managers (75%) express the preference for male managers.